ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 The equilibrium solution has completely disappeared.
 1. More importantly, *it is now a system of linear equations!*
 There are no nonlinearities or constant offsets getting in our way.
-And if there is one thing we are good at analyzing, it is linear equations.
+And if there is one thing mathematics is good at analyzing, it is linear equations.

 In fact, since it is a set of linear equations, we can write it using matrix notation: